 Hi.
 Thanks for visiting my webpage.
 Since you are here, it’s likely you are are thinking about working with an accent reduction coach or trained English speech tutor to help you speak more clearly, smoothly, fluently and confidently.
 As you know, an accent can be a positive part of your proud heritage and your unique expression.
 But if your accent is stronger than you would like, or if your pronunciation or other aspects of English speaking are getting in the way of clear, confident communicating, a professionally trained and experienced Pronunciation and Accent Reduction Coach can help.

-I know it can be frustrating and discouraging when people have trouble understanding you when you speak, or when you still hear yourself make mistakes after months or years of speaking English.
+I know it can be frustrating and discouraging when people have trouble understanding you when you speak, or when you still hear yourself make mistakes after years of speaking English.
 The bad news is, some of those weaker areas probably won’t correct themselves automatically over time.
 The good news is, while there are no magic short cuts, with a professionally trained, experienced English speech coach, and with some motivation, the odds are good you can make noticeable improvements fairly quickly.

 My name is Bryant, and my professional training is in this type of work.
 I’ve helped many people make real and sometimes life changing improvements to their English speaking, and I believe I can help you as well.
-At the bottom of this page is a contact form to email me if you want to schedule a free 20 minute Skype introductory session with me.
-And here are the most common questions I get asked by prospective clients, and my answers to them, in case any of them are of interest to you:

 Can you tell me about yourself and your coaching?